 Kentucky & Virginia share a rugged mountainous border of jagged peaks rising more than 4,135 feet into the horizon.
 Pine and Black Mountains create this phenomenal land mass through the Heart of Appalachia region, enticing you to experience the curvy backroads that form these unique travel routes.
 Traverse through valleys and peaks, forest land, and rolling farms through distinct towns and lots of curves.
 Many of the Appalachian Backroads’ trails intertwine with rivers and streams that our early pioneer settlers followed hundreds of years ago.
 The touring and travel is well suited (and chosen for) to motorcyclists.
 Check out Benge’s Revenge—it’s not for sissies!

 BACK OF THE DRAGON

 Experience the unmatched beauty and motorcycle riding enjoyment provided by Virginia Route 16, the two-lane ribbon over the three mountains between Tazewell and Marion.
-Back of the Dragon features and sponsors several events throughout the year, including the Women’s Motorcycle Rally, which will take place July 24-27 at Hungry Mother State Park.
+Back of the Dragon features and sponsors several events throughout the year.

 Scenic Route 39 carries you up steep mountains and along deep gorges.
 You’ll come upon the Virginia Horse Center and Goshen Pass, then you can enter the George Washington National Forest and pretty soon, you’ve entered the town of Warm Springs.
 As you continue on Route 39 toward the West Virginia border, you’ll pass the Hidden Valley and Blowing Springs recreation areas, with opportunities for camping, hiking and fishing.